agilexrm-docs/docs/guides/AgileDialogs-CustomizationGuide.md

         - .AgileDialogsWidget
         - ...
         - .AgileDialogsWidget
-> AgileDialogs group control contains as many .AgileDialogsWidget elements as controls have added at design time.
+> AgileDialogs group control contains as many .AgileDialogsWidget elements as controls that have been added at design time.

-> When AgileDialogs group control has configured with `GroupType`property set to _fieldset_, the controls will be rendered wrapped inside _fieldset_ element.
+> When AgileDialogs group control is configured with `GroupType` property set to _fieldset_, the controls will be rendered wrapped inside a _fieldset_ element.

 See here: [Group container control](common/GroupContainer.md)